zlmonroe/SER322GameDatabase/README.md

 # SER322GameDatabase
 This repository hosts the Database implementation for our SER322</br>
 Game Wiki Database.</br>

+To use our program, you will need:</br>
+Java 8 SDK</br>
+Postgres SQL Server with postgres user on default port</br>
+Gradle installed</br>

+run from the command line using:</br>
+>>gradle rungui -Ppassword="['SQL_PASSWORD_HERE']"</br>

+This command will automatically start up a connection to postgress on the default</br>
+port using the entered password.
+It will search for an existing ser322 database with a</br>
+schema called gameschema and with all present tables and if not found will create them.</br>

+From there, the gui should start.
+Log in as a player.
+I suggest:</br>
+tcuprak</br>
+timCuprak</br>

+since he does not have alec as a friend (testing add friend).</br>

+From there view any panel.
+Including characters, add new player, etc.</br>

 </br>
 There are 4 scripts that have to do with initializing/maintaining the db.</br>
 These are:</br>